sanzekai/terminal-ai/README.md

 [System.Environment]::SetEnvironmentVariable('GEMINI_API_KEY', 'your_api_key_here', 'User')
 ```

-> Note: Restart your terminal after setting the key on Windows.
+> Note: Run as administrator and restart your terminal after setting the key on Windows.

 ## 🛠️ Usage